Synaptojanin: Calcium

 The influx of calcium in the neuron has been shown to activate a variety of molecules including some calcium dependent phosphatases that activate synaptojanin.

 Membranes

 Neuronal migration during development involves the extension of a neurite along the extracellular matrix.
 This extension is guided by the growth cone.
 However the actual extension of the neurite involves the insertion of membrane lipids immediately behind the growth one.
 In fact, membranes can be trafficked from degenerating extensions to elongating ones.
 Synaptojanin has been proposed as the mechanism by which membrane lipids can be trafficked around the developing neuron.

 Receptors

 During development, receptors are trafficked around the growth cone.
 This trafficking involves vesicle endocytosis.
 In the presence of nerve growth factor (NGF), TrkA receptors are trafficked to the stimulated side of the growth cone.
 Additionally, calcium and glutamate stimulate the trafficking of AMPA receptors to the stimulated side of the growth cone.
 Both of these receptors are trafficked via synaptojanin.

-Model organisms

-Model organisms have been used in the study of Synaptojanin function.
-A conditional knockout mouse line of synaptojanin 2, called Synj2tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty two tests were carried out on mutant mice, but no significant abnormalities were observed.